atomizejs/atomizejs.github.com/background.markdown

 STM is primarily aimed at trying to ease the difficulties of writing large-scale concurrent programs.
-In concurrent programs, where multi-threaded access is required to the same data-structures, locking is typically used to ensure multiple threads can't proceed through *critical regions* concurrently.
+In concurrent programs, where concurrent access is required to the same data-structures, locking is typically used to ensure multiple threads can't proceed through *critical regions* concurrently.
 If multiple threads were to progress through *critical regions* at the same time, they may be able to see the partial progress and intermediate states caused by other